-- The evacuation of a healthcare facility. - A healthcare facility status change to Non-Functional. - A healthcare facility status change to Partially Functional, for greater than 24 hours, due to an unmitigated cause. - The incident disrupts or is anticipated to disrupt the Public Health and Medical System.

-- Resources are needed or anticipated to be needed beyond the capabilities of the Operational Area, including those resources available through existing agreements (day-to-day agreements, memoranda of understanding, or other emergency assistance agreements) - In the professional judgement of the Medical Health Operational Area Coordinator (MHOAC), or designee, that activation of this plan would aid in the support, coordination, and/or mitigation of the incident.
+- A healthcare facility status change to Non-Functional. - A healthcare facility status changes to Partially Functional, for greater than 24 hours, due to an unmitigated cause. - The incident disrupts or is anticipated to disrupt the Public Health and Medical System. - Resources are needed or anticipated to be needed beyond the capabilities of the Operational Area, including those resources available through existing agreements (day-to-day agreements, memoranda of understanding, or other emergency assistance agreements) - In the professional judgement of the Medical Health Operational Area Coordinator (MHOAC), or designee, that activation of this plan would aid in the support, coordination, and/or mitigation of the incident.